qdrant/landing_page/qdrant-landing/content/documentation/faq/qdrant-fundamentals.md

 As much as you want, but be aware that each collection requires additional resources.
 It is _highly_ recommended not to create many small collections, as it will lead to significant resource consumption overhead.

-We consider creating a collection for each user/dialog/document as an anti-pattern.
+We consider creating a collection for each user/dialog/document as an antipattern.

 Please read more about collections, isolation, and multiple users in our [Multitenancy](../../tutorials/multiple-partitions/) tutorial.